MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/sscanf-sscanf-l-swscanf-swscanf-l.md

 ## Remarks

 The **sscanf** function reads data from *buffer* into the location given by each *argument*.
 Every *argument* must be a pointer to a variable with a type that corresponds to a type specifier in *format*.
 The *format* argument controls the interpretation of the input fields and has the same form and function as the *format* argument for the **scanf** function.
 If copying takes place between strings that overlap, the behavior is undefined.

+For information about scanf type field characters, see [scanf Type Field Characters](../scanf-type-field-characters.md).
+For information about scanf format specification fields, see [Format Specification Fields](../format-specification-fields-scanf-and-wscanf-functions.md).

 > [!IMPORTANT]
 > When reading a string with **sscanf**, always specify a width for the **%s** format (for example, **"%32s"** instead of **"%s"**); otherwise, improperly formatted input can easily cause a buffer overrun.